 Personal accident insurance

 If you’re temporarily unable to work, personal accident insurance pays your business a weekly sum, or a lump sum if you’re more permanently out of action.
 That can be an important lifeline if you work solo and only have yourself to rely on.

 It also covers the day-to-day running costs of your office, as well as paying for an extra pair of hands if you need help keeping your business going without you.

 As a freelancer, it’s you who makes all the decisions.
 What type and how much freelancer insurance you get is up to you too.
 But just remember on that rainy day when something’s gone horribly wrong (which may never happen but just as well might) that opting to protect your livelihood with freelance insurance was perhaps one of the best decisions you made.

 We have lots more info to help you decide what freelancer insurance you need.
 Or ring 0345 222 5391 for advice from a friendly expert.
 Quote JET Virtual Assistant for up to 10% off!

 You may also like….

-- How to find a Virtual Assistant job from home!
+- How to find a Virtual Assistant job in the UK

 Thanks for reading!

-If you found this post useful, I’d be grateful if you would consider using the affiliate links below when developing your Virtual Assistant business.
+If you found this post about insurance quote comparison useful, I’d be grateful if you would consider using the affiliate links below when developing your Virtual Assistant business.
 I’ll make a small commission at no extra cost to you!
-This will help keep this blog running ad-free.
+This will help keep this blog running.
 Thank you for your support – Jen x

 Alternatively, you could buy me a coffee to say thanks!